 Finally, in 1980, President Jimmy Carter appointed a special commission on the incarcerations that ultimately determined in 1983 that the government had imprisoned thousands of Japanese Americans based on racism and prejudice, not military necessity.
 In 1982, Peter Irons, a political science professor at the University of California, uncovered secret government documents proving that the Justice Department had knowingly suppressed evidence showing that the incarcerated Americans were innocent of wrongdoing and posed no military threat to justify their imprisonment.
 The new evidence and the presidential commission’s findings allowed a legal team to reopen Korematsu’s case and overturn his criminal conviction in 1983, more than four decades after his arrest.

 During the litigation, the government offered Korematsu a pardon in exchange for dropping his lawsuit.
-His wife, Kathryn Korematsu, described his reaction this way: “Fred was not interested in a pardon from the government; instead, he always felt that it was the government who should seek a pardon from him and from Japanese Americans for the wrong that was committed.”
+According to his wife, Kathryn Korematsu, “Fred was not interested in a pardon from the government; instead, he always felt that it was the government who should seek a pardon from him and from Japanese Americans for the wrong that was committed.”

 Korematsu spent the later years of his life protesting the government imprisonment of suspected combatants at Guantanamo Bay after 9/11, filing amicus briefs on behalf of Muslims incarcerated without trials.

 The National Park Service has played an important role telling the story of Japanese American incarceration during World War II.
-Three of the 10 government-run incarceration camps are now part of the National Park System, including Amache, Honouliuli, Manzanar and Minidoka National Historic Sites and Tule Lake National Monument.
+Five of the 10 government-run incarceration camps are now part of the National Park System, including Amache, Honouliuli, Manzanar and Minidoka National Historic Sites and Tule Lake National Monument.
 However, the camp where Korematsu spent most of his incarceration, the Topaz War Relocation Center in Utah, was mostly stripped of its buildings and artifacts after the war when the government auctioned off much of the land and property there.
-Some items are preserved in a local museum, and the site is recognized as a National Historic Landmark.
-[Editor’s note: Honouliuli National Monument, a former incarceration camp in Hawaii, was added to the National Park System in 2015.]
+Some items are preserved in a local museum, which is recognized as a National Historic Landmark.

 About the author